ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Pseudorandom number generation

-A suitable PRG will have the following syntax.
+A suitable PRNG will have the following syntax.
 Fix a finite field K:

-1. x := PRG(k, n) denotes generation of a vector of n elements of K.
+1. x := PRNG(k, n) denotes generation of a vector of n elements of K.

-This can be instantiated using a standard stream cipher, e.g.., ChaCha20 as follows.
-Interpret k as the cipher key, and using a fixed nonce, generate l\*n bytes of output, where l is the number of bytes needed to encode an element of K, then map each chunk of l bytes to an element of K by interpreting the chunk as an l-byte integer and reducing it modulo the prime modulus.
+This can be instantiated using a standard stream cipher, e.g., AES-CTR, as follows.
+Interpret the seed k as the key and IV for generating the AES-CTR key stream.
+Proceed by rejection sampling, as follows.
+Let m be the number of bits needed to encode an element of K. Generate the next m bits of key stream and interpret the bytes as an integer x, clearing the most significant m - l bits, where l is the bit-length of the modulus p.
+If x < p, then output x.
+Otherwise, generate the next m bits of key stream and try again.
+Repeat this process indefinitely until a suitable output is found.

-[[OPEN ISSUE: Mapping the output of PRG(.,.) to a vector over K induces a small amount of bias on the output.
-How much bias is induced depends on the how close the prime is to a power of 2.
-Should this be a criterion for selecting the prime?]]

 # Hits {#hits}